Falmouth-Games-Academy/comp110-worksheet-2/README.md

 while found_correct_word == false:

    if chosen_word != hidden word:

         if amount of likeness in chosen_word == 0:
-			find all words that have same letters as in chosen_word and remove
+	    find all words that have same letters as chosen_word and remove
         else:
             find all words that have less letters that match chosen_word and remove

    else:
       //finished game
       found_correct_word = true
       End

 ```